Vasectomy is a simple, highly effective and safe operation for male sterilisation.

 The operation takes about 20-30 minutes to perform but you need to allow for at least 2 hours at the clinic.

-When the anaesthetic wears off there may be some pain and bruising in the groin or scrotum.
+When the anaesthetic wears off there may be some discomfort and bruising in the groin or scrotum.
 Tight fitting supportive underpants, cold packs and over the counter pain medication such as paracetamol and codeine, should relieve this discomfort.

 Rest is recommended for at least three days.